Monitoring implementation of Health Star Ratings

-The Health Star Rating system is being implemented over 5 years with regular monitoring and reviews of progress.
-Find out about the reviews and how the system is being monitored.
+The Health Star Rating system began in 2014 and was implemented over 5 years with regular monitoring and reviews of progress.
+Find out about the monitoring and reviews.

 Health Star Rating implementation reviews

-The Health Star Rating (HSR) system is being implemented voluntarily over 5 years, from June 2014 with a:
+The Health Star Rating (HSR) system was implemented voluntarily over 5 years, from June 2014 with a:

 - review of progress after 2 years (26 June 2016)